Bland dietHeartburn - bland diet; Nausea - bland diet; Diarrhea - bland diet; Peptic ulcer - bland diet

 - Soup, especially broth

 Foods to Avoid

-Here are some foods you should NOT eat when you are on a bland diet:
+Some foods you may want to avoid when you are on a bland diet are:

 - Fatty dairy foods, such as whipped cream or high-fat ice cream